Durjoy001/Java_Tutorial/Java OOPs Concepts/Java Object Class/Object and Class/README.md

 **A variable which is created inside the class but outside the method is known as an instance variable.**

 new keyword in Java:
 **The new keyword is used to allocate memory at runtime.
-All objects get memory in Heap memory area.**
+All objects get memory in Heap memory area.
+Object gets the memory in heap memory area.
+The reference variable refers to the object allocated in the heap memory area.**